MJAHMADEE/MachineLearning2024W/Chapter 2 - Linear Classifiers/Part 1/ReadMe.md

 [![Access Code](https://img.shields.io/badge/Access-Code-3776AB?style=for-the-badge&logo=python&logoColor=white)](https://drive.google.com/drive/folders/14lr8W1ZC9JephcXTS_JofoivDmtnexuf?usp=sharing)

+## Chapter 2 Overview

+In this chapter, we explore the fundamentals of linear classification methods and their applications.
+You'll gain a deeper understanding of how these models work and how they're implemented in practice.

+### What You Will Learn

+- The concept of the Classification Problem
+- Basics of Linear Classifiers
+- Introduction to Logistic Regression
+- Practical applications of Linear Classifiers
 ---

 Feel free to reach out if you have any questions or need further assistance with the materials provided.
 Happy Learning!